What is a URL?

 - Do you know who is responsible for the threats?
 (Answer this question honestly.
 Do you know exactly who it is?
 Do you think you know who is doing it?
 Do you not have a clue who is making the threats?)

 You can also report abuse to the online application that was used to deliver the harassing behavior.
-For instance, if someone is repeatedly posting mean comments about you on Facebook, you can click the “Report/Mark as Spam” option that comes up on the right side of the post if you mouse over the pencil icon.
+For instance, if someone is repeatedly posting mean comments about you on Facebook, you can report the comments as spam, and secure your account to prevent the bully from contacting you.
 If someone is sending e-mails to your Gmail account that violate Gmail policies, fill out the form to report the abuse.
 Remember that you can usually block and filter users from contacting you by adjusting your privacy settings.

 Most people agree that the internet has changed their lives for the better.
 However, being able to find information and communicate with others online can be challenging sometimes.
 It’s often hard to know whether the information that you find online is true.